lingo-app/LingoJS/README.md

 ## Documentation

-All documentation is on the [Lingo Developers site](http://developer.lingoapp.com/lingojs).
+All documentation can be found on the [Lingo Developers site](http://developer.lingoapp.com/lingojs).